 From agility to amplified security, the value of taking a hard look at your network’s health can lay out a clear picture for improvement.
 Following are the benefits of a network assessment:

 1. Expert advice

-Diving into the following parameters help reveal the capabilities of your system ensuring that VoIP deployment won’t inhibit issues.
-For example, checking your bandwidth and Internet strengths are important parameters to determine whether switching is already viable.
-If your bandwidth or internet strength was low, phone quality would be weak and potentially become unreliable.
+Diving into the following parameters helps reveal the capabilities of your system, ensuring that VoIP deployment won’t inhibit issues.
+For example, you were checking your bandwidth and Internet to determine whether switching is already viable.
+If your bandwidth or Internet strength were low, phone quality would be poor and potentially become unreliable.

-IT experts can help you assess whether an on-premise, cloud, or hybrid phone system fits to your business.
+IT experts can help you assess whether an on-premise, cloud, or hybrid phone system fits your business.
 By understanding how on-premise and cloud-based phone systems work, your business can begin to narrow down its options and focus on a well-defined solution.

 Multiple options are available in the marketplace, but an assessment can help you gauge which one fills the gap within your business.
 Assessment reports state the network capacity required for voice apps.
-It also tells you the potential compatibility of current and future systems‚ which hampers down irrelevant choices that collude your decisions.
+It also tells you the potential compatibility of current and future systems‚ which hampers down irrelevant choices that collude with your decisions.

+Regular assessments should be a crucial part of your IT and communications strategy.
 Understanding your company’s needs is the first step before deployment.
 Get the most of your investment by knowing your company’s specific needs.
 Start with getting a business voice assessment.